Relay.app vs. n8n

 AI capabilities

 n8n has added LLM nodes and AI agent support, including integrations with OpenAI and Anthropic.
-But you'll need to bring your own API keys, manage token costs yourself, and configure everything manually.
-It's flexible, but it's more work
+But you'll need to bring your own API keys, manage token costs yourself, and configure everything manually. n8n also offers AI Builder credits on paid plans, but the setup is more hands-on.
+It's flexible, but it's more work.

 Human-in-the-loop